Why natural laws cannot produce life

 “The reason that there are principles of biology that cannot be derived from the laws of physics and chemistry lies simply in the fact that the genetic information content of the genome for constructing even the simplest organisms is much larger than the information content of these laws.”

-In a 2002 article for The Guardian titled How We Could Create Life, physicist Paul Davies makes a similar point to Yockey:
+And in a 2002 article for The Guardian titled How We Could Create Life, physicist Paul Davies makes a similar point to Yockey:

 “Trying to make life by mixing chemicals in a test tube is like soldering switches and wires in an attempt to produce [Microsoft] Windows 98.
 It won’t work because it addresses the problem at the wrong conceptual level.”